prometheus-eval/prometheus-eval/README.md

 ```

 ## Eval Data Preparation
-In order to use either Prometheus or proprietary LMs to function as evaluators on your custom data, you should prepare a JSON file in the following format:
+In order to use either Prometheus or proprietary LMs to function as evaluators on your custom data, you should prepare a JSON file that contains a list of dictionaries.
+Each dictionary should be consisted as follows:

 ### Direct Assessment Evaluation Data Format: